FuelLabs/sway-applications/README.md

 This means that a project will generally consist of a Sway contract and a user interface in order to interact with the contract however that is not a hard rule.

+> **Note**
-> **NOTE:** Sway is a language under heavy development therefore the applications may not be the most ergonomic.
+> Sway is a language under heavy development therefore the applications may not be the most ergonomic.
 Over time they should receive updates / improvements in order to demonstrate how Sway can be used in real use cases.

 ## Repository Structure